-- Read "Installation Guidelines" on page 117 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.
+- Read "Installation Guidelines" on page 145 to ensure that you work safely. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.